The Good Samaritan

 2. Sam Land Interactive Map

 This interactive map of Israel has 'reveals' in it that teach "About Samaritans".
 Several of the location markers have questions pinned to them.
-Consult the CD's outline and suggest which locations you especially don't want to miss.
+Consult the program's outline and suggest which locations you especially don't want to miss.
 Don't forget to click the camel!